Shridhar2602/WebGPU-Path-Tracer/index.md

 Now, path tracing on the other hand, is like ray tracing on steroids.
 It *naturally* simulates all these fancy effects.
 It starts the same, by casting a ray through each pixel.
 However, instead of tracing a path to each light source, it simply bounces the ray off the surface and keeps bouncing it until it either hits a light source or a predefined bounce limit is reached.
 It then recursively calculates the amount of light transferred back to the pixel, considering all material information from surfaces along the way.
 Exactly how light works in reality.
 The only catch is that this leads to very noisy images as most of the pixels fail to find any light source.
 So, instead of sending a single ray, a path tracer sends out tens of thousands of rays for each pixel.
 Each ray follows a random path and the results of all these paths are averaged to calculate the pixel’s color.

 What we are doing here is path tracing.
 It is faithful to reality but *painfully* slow.
 Achieving real-time performance may require the use of its more efficient variants like bidirectional path tracing, Volumetric path tracing, and Metropolis light transport.
-Now that we know what path tracing is, let’s take a moment to appreciate Nvidia’s recent breakthrough : [real-time path tracing in AAA games](https://www.youtube.com/watch?v=3wR7jR1pIQQ).
+Now that we know what path tracing is, let’s take a moment to appreciate Nvidia’s recent breakthrough: [Real-time path tracing in AAA games](https://www.youtube.com/watch?v=3wR7jR1pIQQ).

 NOTE : For the sake of simplicity, we will use the terms ray tracing and path tracing interchangeably throughout this post.